geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Okay.

 ##### **Chenyu** [[00:11:45](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=705)]
 Yeah.
-So I think my next sprint would be to see if there's anything I can help with Lama.
+So I think my next sprint would be to see if there's anything I can help with LLaMA.
 Otherwise, I will continue with my happy refactor of the D type.
 I've got a lot of things that I want to add to my schedule.

 ##### **Geohot** [[00:11:57](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=717)]
 That's me.
 Next we have a question.
-As Jim has merged 1.4 payoffs, and it's using Lama.
+As Jim has merged 1.4 payoffs, and it's using LLaMA.
 Great.
 I'm going to find a flash attention kernel next.
 Are there good flash attention kernels?
 I don't know.
 Yeah.
 I mean, I think we should pursue both strategies in parallel.

 ##### **Chrism** [[00:12:33](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=753)]
 Getting errors to be faster than trying to find one.